petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/environment-teams-and-roles.md

 ![Figure 2: Click Accept Invite to gain access to the environment](./environment-teams-and-roles/images/02.png)

-New DXP Cloud users must create an account, while returning users can *Log in* using their DXP Cloud credentials.
+New Liferay Cloud users must create an account, while returning users can *Log in* using their Liferay Cloud credentials.

 ```{note}
 Any user can access the Team page to see other users in the environment and their roles, including the administrators.